electricbookworks/electric-book/_docs/setup/variants.md

 ```
 {% endraw %}

 For the `variant` tag to work, you must include the page's metadata at the start of the markdown document.
-After the YAML frontmatter (the `---`s), add:
+After the top-of-page YAML (the `---`s), add:

 {% raw %}
 ```md